 Small Business Suppliers

 If you are a supplier interested in doing business with UCSB, please visit the For Our Vendors page, and the Information for Small Businesses page.
-You can click here to view a presentation on UC Supplier Diversity Requirements.
+View a presentation on UC Supplier Diversity Requirements.

 A small business concern depending on the industry, size standard eligibility is based on the average number of employees for the preceding twelve months or on sales volume averaged over a three-year period.
 The SBA has established a table of size standards matched to North American Industry Classification System (NAICS) industries.